elixir-europe/rdmkit/pages/your_domain/single_cell.md

 ### Considerations

-- **Data Integration**:  How can we integrate data from different experiments while accounting for differences in experimental conditions? (ie. sample WT vs KO with several time point)
+- **Data Integration**:  How can we integrate data from different experiments while accounting for differences in experimental conditions? (eg. sample WT vs KO with several time points)
-- **Data Comparison**: What approaches can be used to identify shared cell types and biological signals across datasets? (ie. sample WT vs KO comparison scATAC- and scRNA-seq)
+- **Data Comparison**: What approaches can be used to identify shared cell types and biological signals across datasets? (eg. sample WT vs KO comparison scATAC- and scRNA-seq)
 - **Annotation Consistency**: How should we manage metadata and annotations to ensure consistent interpretation across experiments?

 ### Solutions

-- **Data Integration & Data Comparison**: Use built-in method for data integration & comparison (like [Seurat](https://satijalab.org/seurat/) or [Scanpy](https://scanpy.readthedocs.io/en/stable/) ), including normalization, batch correction methods and dimensionality reduction techniques to see their effect.
-Here the difficulty is to make sure the integration/comparison made make sense meanning beeing careful that the celltype annotations are consistent and that the number/cell repartition is relevant.
+- **Data Integration & Data Comparison**: Use a built-in method for data integration & comparison (like [Seurat](https://satijalab.org/seurat/) or [Scanpy](https://scanpy.readthedocs.io/en/stable/)), including normalization, batch correction method and dimensionality reduction techniques to see their effect.
+Here the difficulty is to make sure the integration/comparison is reliable, meaning being careful that the cell type annotations are consistent with previous knowledge and that the number/cell repartition is relevant.
-- **Annotation Consistency**: Emphasize the need for consistent metadata and annotation practices, including standardized naming and format usage.
+- **Annotation Consistency**: Consistent metadata and annotation practices are needed, including standardized naming and format usage.
+Re-using terms from [UniProt](https://www.uniprot.org/) or [Gene Ontology](https://www.geneontology.org/) should be considered.

 ## Datatype Consistency and Interoperability Across Formats

 ### Description

 Single-cell sequencing data is encoded into many different competing formats, with HDF5-compatible formats such as [AnnData](https://anndata.readthedocs.io/en/latest/) and [Loom](https://linnarssonlab.org/loompy/format/index.html), as well as other commonly-used formats such as [SeuratObject](https://search.r-project.org/CRAN/refmans/SeuratObject/html/SeuratObject-package.html), [CellDataSet](https://rdrr.io/bioc/monocle/man/CellDataSet.html) (CDS) and [SingleCellExperiment](https://www.bioconductor.org/packages/release/bioc/vignettes/SingleCellExperiment/inst/doc/intro.html) (SCE).
-Each of these formats are favoured by their respective analysis suites; Scanpy, Seurat, [Monocle](https://cole-trapnell-lab.github.io/monocle3/) and [Scater](https://github.com/jimhester/scater).
+Each of these formats is favoured by their respective analysis suites; Scanpy, Seurat, [Monocle](https://cole-trapnell-lab.github.io/monocle3/) and [Scater](https://github.com/jimhester/scater).

 ![conversion routes via SCEasy](https://raw.githubusercontent.com/galaxyproject/tools-iuc/c6b28d9b29287d19e778267acf787bd7e53e1178/tools/sceasy/static/images/conv.png)

 The image above depicts the conversion routes of a popular conversion tool [SCEasy](https://github.com/cellgeni/sceasy), which demonstrates the limited conversion potential between the different formats.
+Indeed, data are stored in a matrix composed of different layers, converting the format may lead to the loss of some of them as described in the image.
 Some of these formats use different programming languages to perform the conversion, such as the Loom format which requires a Python component.

 ### Considerations